 I've always thought that |Chicago Baba| had a subconsciously profound influence on my creating my “Dreamer” image. rvmann.com/artwork/2505319_Dreamer_Mult?

-Many decades and years had past after I returned back from far-off art school.
-I came across my old friend "Chicago Baba" adorned this time in a orange robe similar to a Buddhist Monk.
+Many decades and years had past after I returned back from CalArts (A far-off art school.)
+I came across my old friend "Chicago Baba" adorned this time in a orange robe similar to Buddhist Monk's apparel.
 In the past his mere iconic presence influenced my award winning "Dreamer" image rvmann.com/artwork/2505319_Dreamer.html

-Once later while leaving the Boardwalk area in my car a few weeks later, I spotted him walking his bike.
+Once agian while leaving the Boardwalk area in my car a few weeks later, I spotted him walking his bike.
 This time I attracted his attention and gestured to join me.
-We had a lengthy chat as we reminisced about wmy sell photography on the Boardwalk.
+We had a lengthy chat as we reminisced about my selling photography on the Boardwalk.
 Speech-fully he revealed that he was of an Italian-Russian-Jewish descent and that his birth name was Shanda Reiner.
 He said he was leaving Venice presently to travel to India as he was summoned by his chosen religious leader to join him there.
-I gave him my business card to keep in touch as we wished each other well then parted separate ways.
+I gave him my business card and requested that he to keep in touch.
+We wished each other well and parted separate ways.